FrameworkComputer/linux-docs/Network-Diagnostic-Scripts/README.md

 ------------------------------------------------------------------------------------------------------------------------------

 ## To Install 5Ghz/6Ghz Frequency Diagnostic Tool, simply run:
+**Important: **The images below are merely the bottom half of the data piped out into a log file into your home directory.
+They only reflect a brief summary of the findings.
+You cam take the completed log to get help from the support team.

+This script is a comprehensive diagnostic tool specifically designed to troubleshoot issues related to 5GHz (and 6GHz) WiFi connections on Linux systems, including those using immutable distributions like Bazzite and Project Bluefin.
+It automates the collection of detailed information about your wireless hardware, software configuration, and network environment to help identify potential problems preventing successful connection or optimal performance on faster WiFi bands.

 ```
 curl -s https://raw.githubusercontent.com/FrameworkComputer/linux-docs/refs/heads/main/Network-Diagnostic-Scripts/5ghz-diag.sh -o 5ghz-diag.sh && clear && bash 5ghz-diag.sh